monika1111/machine-slot/README.md

           (because we should have an order like 3XBAR, BAR, 2XBAR, SEVEN, CHERRY) (that data is kept on Reel/Reel.js as const mapValueToImage variable) We have the array [1, 2, 3, 4, 5, 6, 7, 8, 9, 10] which keeps the order of images(Symbols)
-      After submit Spin bottom we generate random number from 1-10 range e.g  if it genereted 4 we cut the array [1,2,3]
+      After click Spin bottom we generate random number from 1-10 range e.g  if it genereted 4 we cut the array [1,2,3]
                         [4,5,6,7,8,9,10]